kyma-project/kyma/docs/headless-cms/03-03-metadata.md

 type: Details
 ---

-Apart from content, each markdown document displayed in the Kyma Console requires metadata in a specific format.
+Apart from content, each markdown document displayed in the Kyma Console requires metadata in a specific format called [Front Matter](https://forestry.io/docs/editing/front-matter/).

 ## Metadata structure